Nicole Scherzinger: Public image

 Scherzinger is best known as the lead singer of the Pussycat Dolls and is credited with leading the group into becoming one of the world's best-selling girl groups of all time, selling over 55 million records worldwide.
 Her leadership role was met with criticism from critics and her fellow members.
 Despite being the only member who achieved mainstream recognition, Scherzinger has struggled to develop a successful solo career, specifically in her native country.
 According to Billboard, the cancellation of Her Name Is Nicole in 2007 hampered Scherzinger's solo career, while both of her albums—Killer Love (2011) and Big Fat Lie (2014)—were released in territories except the United States.
 Music critic Stephen Thomas Erlewine characterized Scherzinger as "the least distinctive diva of the new millennium."

-Writing for The Daily Telegraph, Adam White has described Scherzinger's career as "a perfect case study in all the right ingredients not automatically producing a great result;" [...] she's never taken off as a pop star in her own right, instead achieving greater visibility and success as a reality TV judge and spokesperson for products."
+Writing for The Daily Telegraph, Adam White has described Scherzinger's career as "a perfect case study in all the right ingredients not automatically producing a great result; ... she's never taken off as a pop star in her own right, instead achieving greater visibility and success as a reality TV judge and spokesperson for products."
 Nick Duerden of The Independent described Scherzinger as the "ultimate modern celebrity" thanks to her work with the Pussycat Dolls, her television ventures and her publicized personal life.
 He opined that despite her possessing natural talents, she doesn't have "Lady Gaga's edge, Katy Perry's chutzpah nor Rihanna's élan" adding her "drive, passion, [and] unstinting commitment to succeed" is what sets her apart from other singers.

 Scherzinger has developed an image as a sex symbol and "one of the hottest women on the planet."
 Since 2006 she has been featured on FHMs "100 Sexiest Women" list peaking at number nine in 2011 and 2014.
 In 2012, VH1 ranked her eighth on their list of "100 Sexiest Artists", while Complex magazine ranked her twenty-ninth on their list of "The 100 Hottest Female Singers of All Time".

 Personal life

 In late 2012, Scherzinger spoke of her experiences with bulimia at the height of the popularity of the Pussycat Dolls.
-She struggled with body dysmorphia before an early photo shoot with the group triggered her bulimic behavior, which lasted nearly a decade.
+Her struggling with body dysmorphia before an early photo shoot with the group triggered her bulimic behavior, which lasted nearly a decade.
 She eventually overcame the disorder through therapists and life coaches.